1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The Summer Solstice in the Northern Hemisphere.

-15. The sun is overhead at the Tropic of Capricorn on:
+15. The sun is overhead at the Tropic of Capricorn on_____________.

 A) December 22